MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-insider-risk-condition.md

 1. Create a [Conditional Access policy](https://entra.microsoft.com/#view/Microsoft_AAD_ConditionalAccess/CaTemplates.ReactView/templateIds~/%5B%2216aaa400-bfdf-4756-a420-ad2245d4cde8%22%5D) that includes the Insider Risk condition.
 	- You must be signed in as a [Conditional Access Administrator](../role-based-access-control/permissions-reference.md#conditional-access-administrator) to view this template.
-	- For more information, see [Conditional Access conditions: Insider Risk (preview)](../../identity/conditional-access/concept-conditional-access-conditions.md#insider-risk-preview).
+	- For more information, see [Conditional Access conditions: Insider Risk](../../identity/conditional-access/concept-conditional-access-conditions.md#insider-risk-preview).

 ## Next steps